onaio/fhir-tooling/importer/README.md

 - Run `python3 main.py --csv_file csv/careteams/careteam_organizations.csv --assign careTeam-Organization --log_level info`
 - See example [here](/importer/csv/careteams/careteam_organizations.csv)
 - The first two columns are __name__ and __id__ of the careTeam, while the last two columns are the __organization(name)__ and __organizationID__
-- You can also assign a couple of careTeams during creation, by passing in the orgs and their ids as an array as shown in [careteam_full](/importer/csv/careteams/careteam_full.csv), in the sixth column
+- You can also assign a couple of careTeams during creation, by passing in the orgs names and their ids as a string as shown in [careteam_full](/importer/csv/careteams/careteam_full.csv), in the seventh column

 ### 8. Assign users to care teams
-- Run `python3 main.py --csv_file csv/careteams/users_careteams.csv --assign user-careTeam --log_level info`
+- Run `python3 main.py --csv_file csv/careteams/users_careteam.csv --assign user-careTeam --log_level info`
 - See example [here](/importer/csv/careteams/users_careteam.csv)
 - The first two columns are __name__ and __id__ of the careTeam, while the last two columns are the __user(name)__ and __userID__ of the user getting assigned
-- You can also assign a couple of users during creation, by passing in the users and their ids as an array as shown in [careteam_full](/importer/csv/careteams/careteam_full.csv) in the seventh column
+- You can also assign a couple of users during creation, by passing in the user's names and their ids as a string as shown in [careteam_full](/importer/csv/careteams/careteam_full.csv) in the eighth column